Josh-Sharples/Back-End-API/README.md

 These database names can also be found within db/setup.sql and are named accordingly.

-Upon completion add these files to the .gitignore file along with the node_modules.
+Upon completion, add these files to the '.gitignore' file along with the 'node_modules'.

 -------------------------------------------------------------